Chi-An-Chen/FAHU-Mamba/README.md

   [[`Paper`](assets/paper.pdf)]

-  This is the official PyTorch implementation of FAHU-Mamba : a frequency-aware hybrid U-Mamba (FAHU-Mamba) model architecture, which integrates a state space model (SSM) and a frequency-aware module (FAM) for breast tumor segmentation.
+  This is the official implementation of FAHU-Mamba : a frequency-aware hybrid U-Mamba (FAHU-Mamba) model architecture, which integrates a state space model (SSM) and a frequency-aware module (FAM) for breast tumor segmentation.

 </div>